ArchiveTeam/ftp-gov-grab/README.md

 ftp-gov-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [FTP-GOV](http://archiveteam.org/index.php?title=USA-Gov)
+More information about the archiving project can be found on the ArchiveTeam wiki: [FTP GOV](http://archiveteam.org/index.php?title=FTP_GOV)

 Setup instructions
 =========================